lukas-niegsch/kodanuki/assets/sphinx/chapters/modules/central.rst

 methods for creating entities, and updating or removing components.
 There is one ``storage`` class for each component type which stores them in contiguous memory.
-The ECS maps the ``entity`` keys to positions inside the storage.
+The ECS maps the ``entity`` keys to positions inside the storage based on component types.
 Each ``archetype`` can iterate over multiple storage types.

 This software pattern splits the responsibilities of data and behavior between entities and systems.
 Entities only define which components they